 — Carlos Maza 🌹 (@gaywonk) May 21, 2019

 In this mad and regressive mentality of the progressive left what’s even more frightening is that the technological establishment is giving up its neutrality in favor of identity-politics.
 This is, in fact, just the latest of a long list of episodes that proved that when it comes to enforcing their rules and take action, Social Media are completely biased to one side of the political spectrum.
 The list of evidence that political correctness has poisoned the Silicon Valley Giants’ judgment, has continued to pile up over the years.
-Since the firing of James Demore in July 2017 (the Google engineer found guilty by the Diversity Department for writing a memo that questioned preferential sex hiring and affirmative action policies), other controversial bannings from Twitter, Facebook, and YouTube of prominent right-wing figures have often made international news and caused storms of online protests.
+Since the firing of James Demore in July 2017 (the Google engineer found guilty by the Diversity Department for writing a memo that questioned preferential sex hiring and affirmative action policies), other controversial bannings from Twitter, Facebook, and YouTube of prominent right-wing figures have often made international news.
 Moderate liberal-centrist, conservatives, and libertarians, all fear the rise of an Orwellian technocracy; a dystopian future where corporations have the immense and unelected power to control the direction of the public discussion.

 Twitter‘s CEO Jack Dorsey was one of the ones urged to defend his company’s reputation from the numerous complaints.
 In March, he agreed to be questioned (along with his trust and safety lawyer) for three and a half hours on the Joe Rogan Experience by journalist and youtuber Tim Pool.
-In what surely was an historic moment for podcasting and a significant turning point in modern journalism, the ex-Vice reporter—with the help of Rogan—exposed Twitter for their many politically one-sided policies, and repeatedly accused them of having a left-wing bias, creating an ideological echo chamber, and posing a threat to freedom of speech.
+In what surely was a significant turning point in modern journalism, the ex-Vice reporter—with the help of Rogan—exposed Twitter for their many politically one-sided policies, and repeatedly accused them of having a left-wing bias, creating an ideological echo chamber, and posing a threat to freedom of speech.
 Many controversial decisions by his team were brought up.
 But, when questioned about the various paradoxical decisions by his employes (all very similar to the feud who was then-yet-to-happen between Maza and Crowder), the duo in charge repeatedly failed do give a plausible and consistent justification.
 Pool continually pointed out, for example, the absurdity of rules such as the ones that allow accounts managed by Antifa to cheer for violence and call for the death of people (even after being reported on) while independent citizens like Meghan Murphy gets permanently censored simply for tweetings things like “men aren’t women”.

 Whether one believes Silicon Valley’s intent is a genuine attempt to create a healthy space for public discourse, or a simple PR self-serving marketing tool to look good in the public eye, the truth is that the lack of accountability for their actions generate a far greater danger than the one they claim to want to deal with.
 No reasonable person would ever question the existence of a line between inappropriate or appropriate language; no one doubts there’s a point where Steven Crowder’s jokes could cross boundaries and become ‘socially unacceptable’; but at the same time, no reasonable person would ever give anyone the power to draw that line in the first place.
 Hate speech is not, nor will it ever be a scientific and an objective category.
-That is the oldest and most effective argument often used by free-speech absolutists in defense of the 1st Amendment, and now, against Silicon Valley.
+That is the oldest and most effective argument often used by free-speech absolutists in defense of the 1st Amendment; and now, against Silicon Valley.

 As John Stuart Mill said in his famous essay On Liberty: “If any opinion is compelled to silence, that opinion may, for aught we can certainly know, be true.
 To deny this, is to assume our own infallibility.”
-The moment Silicon Valley decided to take matter into their own hands, going past and ignoring the already regulated and illegal forms of speech in the US (such as actual incitement to violence), they not only declared to be ethically responsible for the content of billions of users by deciding what language is acceptable and-what-not, but they also presumed to possess an infallible judgment when it comes to deciding what constitutes ‘acceptable’ in the first place.
+The moment Silicon Valley decided to take matter into their own hands, going past and ignoring the already regulated and illegal forms of speech in the US (such as actual incitement to violence), not only they declared to be ethically responsible for the content of billions of users by deciding what language is acceptable and-what-not, but they also presumed to possess an infallible judgment when it comes to deciding what constitutes ‘acceptable’ in the first place.
 If we know one thing, is that in this era of political turmoil—where we seem to be far away from common sense consensus about what the difference between a comedian’s joke and an act of violence is—the grand debate should not be about how to regulate the obvious existence of hateful speech, but about who should get to define the concept of ‘hate’ in the first place.
 And if we can learn anything from all this unfortunate set of events, is that the last thing we need, is for corporations like YouTube to make those decisions for us.

 by: Mark Granza